dolmen/docker-dash/README.md

 ## History

+- 1.2 - Build Docker image using a single Dockerfile for latest dash from git (Olivier Mengué).
 - 1.1 - Replace the only GPLv2 part in DASH (`mksignames.c`) with an MIT-style data source.
 - 1.0 - Initial release.